Jorenar/blog/2021-07-05-vla-pitfalls.md

 But since the world we live in is less than ideal, one needs to know well what are the pitfalls of using VLA in their code before doing so.

-Most of the text will focus on problems caused by automatic VLA, thus to further highlight that fact an abbreviation _aVLA_ will be used.
+A fair share of the text will focus on problems caused by automatic VLA, thus to further reflect on that an abbreviation _aVLA_ will be used.
 About good sides of the feature (which mostly include _variably-modified types_ - essentially pointers to VLA) an another article will be written.